You ask, we answer!

 If you are having a problems with an SNES patch, it is usually either a header problem or corrupt ROM problem.
 The header is an appended set of bytes put at the beginning of a ROM by a backup device in order to load ROM for playback.
 Emulators do not need them.
 ROMs distributed over the Internet may or may not contain one.
 The original ROM you have MUST match the same ROM the original patch creator had.
 This includes the header.
 That's why a header can be important to emulator users.

-In most cases, you can READ THE README FILE(Many people neglect to do so and this is critical) contained in the patch archive file.
+In most cases, you can READ THE README FILE (Many people neglect to do so and this is critical) contained in the patch archive file.
 The readme will tell you whether or not the ROM used to make the patch contained a header or not.
 The readme file will also contain many other useful bits of information pertaining to your patch and ROM.
-The staff at Romhacking.net will not help any individuals whom have not read the readme file first.
+If there is no readme file, the expected header status can be found on the hack's ROMhacking.net page under 'Patching Information'.

 After reading, most likely you will now know whether you need a header or not.
 What do you do now?
-You can get NSRT to check both the checksum and header status of your ROM.
-Refer to the NSRT documentation and web site for assistance on how to do this.
-Note: Once you apply a patch to a ROM, the checksum can be bad and that is ok.
-The checksum on the ORIGINAL ROM however should always be good or your ROM may be corrupt.
+You can get TUSH to check the header status of your ROM and add or remove one if necessary.

 I have a Genesis patch, and it doesn't work.
 What do I do?